silencesys/lindat-tei/src/guidelines/tei-header.md

 </edition>
 ```
 Every edition should be inside the `<edition>` element. `xml:id` attribute can be used to link to a particular edition
-in text, it is recommended to prefix edition with `Edition_` letter.
-The `n` attribute can be used to informn about version of the digital text.
+in text, it is recommended to prefix edition with `Edition_` string.
+The `n` attribute can be used to inform about version of the digital text.

 #### Title
 ```xml